Eurasianism

-Drawing on historical, geographical, ethnographical, linguistic, musicological and religious studies, the Eurasianists suggested that the lands of the Russian Empire, and then of the Soviet Union, formed a natural unity.
-The first Eurasianists were mostly Émigrés, pacifists, and their vision of the future had features of romanticism and utopianism.
+The first Eurasianists were mostly émigrés, pacifists, and their vision of the future had features of romanticism and utopianism.
 The goal of the Eurasianists was the unification of the main Christian churches under the leadership of the Russian Orthodox Church.
-Eurasianism was never attracted to violence and war as a way to regenerate humanity.
-A key feature of Eurasianism is the rejection of Russian ethnic nationalism that seeks a purely Slavic state.
-The Eurasianists strongly opposed the territorial fragmentation of the Russian Imperial state that had followed in the wake of the revolution and civil war, and they used their geo-historical theories to insist on the necessity of the geopolitical reconstruction of the Russian state as a unified Eurasian great power.
-Unlike many of the white Russians, the Eurasianists rejected all hope for a restoration of the monarchy.
-Aversion to democracy is an important characteristic of Eurasianism.
-Eurasianists considered ideocracy a good thing, provided that the ruling ideas were the right ones.
+A key feature of Eurasianism is the rejection of Russian ethnic nationalism, which seeks to build a pan-Slavic state.
+The Eurasianists strongly opposed the territorial fragmentation of the Russian Empire that had occurred due to the Bolshevik Revolution and the following civil war (1917–1923).
+They used their geo-historical theories to insist on the necessity of the geopolitical reconstruction of the Russian state as a unified Eurasian great power.
+Unlike many of the White Russians, the Eurasianists rejected attempts for Tsarist restoration.